yil667/SquadUCSD/README.md

 <h2>Front-end todo list: </h2>
 <ol>
-   <li>resize avatar in navbar and display in same size across different pages. (currently for some reason its size
-   in homepage is different from view profile, and I'm just backend so ¯\_(ツ)_/¯) </li>
    <li>display small group avatar in manage groups </li>
    <li>search result error message for not finding groups not displayed correctly?</li>
    <li>add about in browse page under each user/group </li>